Is the Mission Lane Visa worth it?

 Your credit score isn’t that bad

-If your credit score is fair or relatively close, you should see if you can get a better card from Mission Lane or other lenders.
-Even if you don’t care much about rewards or card benefits, chances are you might appreciate them at some point in the future.
+If your credit score is fair or close to it, see if you can get a more valuable card from either Mission Lane or other lenders.
+Even if you don’t care much about rewards or card benefits, chances are you might appreciate them in the future.

-For example, you may want to try your luck with another Mission Lane card like the Mission Lane Cash Back Visa® Credit Card.
-This card offers an unlimited 1 percent to 1.5 percent cash back on all qualifying purchases and a $0 to $19 annual fee.
-You also might qualify with a credit score as low as 580.
+For example, you may want to try your luck with another one of the issuer’s cards, the Mission Lane Cash Back Visa® Credit Card*.
+This card offers an unlimited 1 percent to 1.5 percent cash back on all qualifying purchases with a $0 annual fee — and you might qualify with a credit score as low as 580.

 You tend to carry a balance

-If you don’t pay your credit card balance in full every billing cycle, you won’t be happy with this card’s high 26.99 percent to 29.99 percent variable APR.
-Your best bet would be to find a card with a lower variable APR even if that means choosing a secured card instead.
+If you don’t pay your credit card balance in full every billing cycle, you won’t be happy with the Mission Lane Visa Credit Card’s high 26.99 percent to 29.99 percent variable APR.
+Your best bet is to find a card with a lower variable APR — even if that means choosing a secured card instead.

 You’d rather get a secured card that earns rewards

-If you don’t mind putting down a security deposit for a credit card, a secured card might offer you a better deal.
+If you don’t mind putting down a security deposit for a credit card, another secured card might offer you better terms and rewards.
 For example, the Discover it® Secured Credit Card offers 2 percent cash back at gas stations and restaurants (on up to $1,000 in combined purchases per quarter, then 1 percent) and 1 percent back on everything else.
-Plus, Discover will match all of the cash back you’ve earned at the end of the first year.
+Plus, Discover matches the cash back you’ve earned at the end of your first year of card membership.

 You’re a student

-If you qualify for a student credit card, there are some excellent student cards that might be available to you, and many lenders won’t expect you to have a great credit history.
+If you qualify for a student credit card, you’ll find excellent student cards from lenders that don’t expect you to have a solid credit history.
 Some of these cards don’t require applicants to have any credit history at all, like the Discover it® Student Cash Back.

 Should you get the Mission Lane Visa?

-If you’re in the process of repairing your credit and your FICO score is very low, the Mission Lane Visa is a good choice to consider.
-The Mission Lane Visa might start you off with a low credit line ($300 minimum), but it will review your account after seven months and it might increase your credit limit as long as you make timely payments.
-Unlike some of its subprime competitors, there are no unexpected or hidden fees.
+If you’re in the process of repairing your credit and your FICO score is low, the Mission Lane Visa is an excellent card to consider.
+The Mission Lane Visa might start you off with a low credit line, but it reviews your account regularly and may elect to increase your credit limit.
+Plus, Mission Lane has no unexpected or hidden fees, unlike some of its subprime competitors.

 The bottom line

 The Mission Lane Visa Credit Card has a reasonably low annual fee for this type of credit card, and it can help you build or repair your credit.
-However, even with bad credit, the Mission Lane Visa isn’t your only option.
-Depending on your goals and your credit score, you might be able to find better deals with another card, whether that be rewards, a welcome bonus, a lower interest rate or simply better perks and benefits.
+However, even if you have poor credit, the Mission Lane Visa isn’t your only option.
+Depending on your goals and your credit score, you might be able to find a more useful card designed for those with fair or poor credit, offering rewards, a welcome bonus, a lower interest rate or simply better perks and benefits.